UofUEpiBio/epiworld-benchmark/calibration/CNN_SIR_all.md

-# Using the CNN model to find the best parameters in SIR
+# Implementing the CNN Model by Knowing SIR Counts to Find the Closest
+Parameters to Simulate SIR Models

 Installing Packages if necessary: